-An event like this is most fun if it become an annual tradition!
+An event like this is most fun if it becomes an annual tradition!
 My friends and I look forward to this event the most each holiday season.
-Making it a yearly tradition allows both you and your guests to plan ahead, save money, and look forward to enjoying community.
+Making it a yearly tradition allows both you and your guests to plan ahead, save money, and look forward to enjoying the community.
 You can often find great sales right after Christmas that can help you to prepare for next year, or take advantage of the Halloween and Thanksgiving sales to prepare your baking items.
-Create an event and environment that people enjoy and look forward to, then you can enjoy a yearly event which won’t break the bank.
+Create an event and environment that people enjoy and look forward to, then you can enjoy a yearly event that won’t break the bank.

 Don’t love some of these guidelines, that’s ok!
-As always, this is to get you started and then you can run with what works for you!
+As always, this is to get you started, and then you can run with what works for you!
 Maybe you’d rather use the event to swap and then wrap cookie plates that can be delivered straight to others, co-workers, or family members.
 Maybe you’d like to make it a mother/daughter tea and do some decorating together or build your own gingerbread houses.